nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 It is possible to disable backup jobs creation by setting `hotcopy.enableBackups` to `false`.
 Custom backup jobs that use the `nuobackup` script can be configured to support more complex workflows and backup strategies.

+#### Backup retention management

+There are no backup retention policies currently available.
+The admin user is responsible to make sure that there is enough space in the backup volume of each SM for new hot copies to be created.
+Customer provided `ReadWriteMany` backup volumes, such as Elastic Block Store (EBS) and Azure Files, can be used  to enable retention management using cloud tooling.

 ### Restore/Import source and type

 The restore/import source location can be one of the following: